bgkillas/chess/README.md

 # chess
 a cli chess implementation written in rust

-made in and tested for linux i think everything is os independent though you will have to compile yourself for now
+showing possible moves is disabled for windows since im too lazy to implement it right now

 ```
 Usage: chess [OPTION]...